Enterprise-connect/documentation/ec-guide.md

 cf enable-diego <app name>
 cf map-route <app name> <run.your.domain.predix.io> -n <app/route name>
 ```
-You now have access to powerful features such as scaling, allowing you to push a single Gateway app, and then scale it up - each Gateway instance able to handle 50 concurrent sessions!
+You now have access to powerful features such as scaling(**not supported in Predix Select environment!**), allowing you to push a single Gateway app, and then scale it up - each Gateway instance able to handle 50 concurrent sessions!
 In fact, the EC team considers it best practice to scale your Gateway up to at least two instances:
 ```bash
 cf scale <Gateway app name> -i 2
 ```